Two possibilities exist: Either we are alone in the Universe or we are not. Both are equally terrifying.

 — Arthur C. Clarke

-This image, any many more, will be on display and available for purchase at my market stall at the Twilight Christmas Markets, Goldfields Arts Centre, Kalgoorlie on Saturday 02 December 2022.
+This image, any many more, will be on display and available for purchase at my market stall at the Alkimos Night Market, Bathers Park, Alkimos Beach on Saturday 21 December 2024.

-For more information on this image, and many more, please visit the ‘galaxies’, ‘nebulae’ and ‘nightscapes’ galleries via the navigation panel at the top of this page.
+For more information on this image, and many more, please visit the ‘galaxies’, ‘nebulae’, ‘nightscapes’ and ‘planets’ galleries via the navigation panel at the top of this page.

 Social Media